Phoenix Islands: Manra Island

 Manra, or Sydney Island, measures approximately 3.2 by 2.8 km.
 It has a large, salty lagoon with depths reportedly varying between 5 and 6 m.
-The island is covered with coconut palms, scrub forest, herbs, and grasses, including the species Tournefortia, Pisonia, Morinda, Cordia, Guettarda, and Scaevola.
+The island is covered with coconut palms, scrub forest, herbs, and grasses, including the genera Tournefortia, Pisonia, Morinda, Cordia, Guettarda, and Scaevola.
 Manra contains definite evidence of prehistoric inhabitation in the form of at least a dozen platforms and remains of enclosures in the northeast and northwest portions of the island.
 K. P. Emory, an ethnologist at Honolulu's Bishop Museum, has estimated that two groups of people were present on Manra, one having migrated there from eastern Polynesia, the other from Micronesia.
 Wells and pits apparently dug by inhabitants were also found.

 Extensively worked for guano beginning in 1884 by John T. Arundel & Co, Manra was developed into a copra plantation in the early 20th century.
 In 1938, Manra was selected as one of three atolls to be included in the Phoenix Islands Settlement Scheme, which represented the final expansion of the British Empire.
 Manra was subsequently plagued by drought and the death of the project's organizer.
 Due to these events, the effects of World War II, and the declining copra market, the island was abandoned in 1963.